An Initiative of

 Similar Posts

 The first Learner Connect session, held on September 24, was a big success.
-The session brought together learners from across the country for an open conversation with the Association of Facultieis of Medicine of Canada (AFMC) leadership and content experts about the enhanced Student Portal and its new functionalities.
+The session brought together learners from across the country for an open conversation with the Association of Faculties of Medicine of Canada (AFMC) leadership and content experts about the enhanced Student Portal and its new functionalities.

 Participants had the opportunity to share their experiences, ask questions, and hear practical advice to help navigate the new system.
 AFMC thanks all learners who took part for their engagement and thoughtful feedback.
 Take a look at these helpful tips and key takeaways that were shared during the sessions: